massimo-nocentini/microkanrenst/docs/_sources/the-little-prover.rst.txt

 The Little Prover
 =================

+This is an annotated version of :cite:`10.5555:2815652`, with examples coded in Smalltalk on top of the logic language *µKanren*.
+To drive the reader through the text, please keep in mind that the *main flow* is taken from the original text, the smallest amount of text to give it sense and I don't deserve any merit for that.
+My own notes and additions will be enphasized in *note boxes*.
+Therefore, if you would like to stick to the book be free to skip notes, otherwise dig into them to get a deeper understanding of what's new from our side.

 Old Games, New Rules
 --------------------

-*Salutations.
+Salutations.

 What are salutations?
-Salutations are a fancy way of saying hello or good morning.* Thank you, D. Friedman and C. Eastlung.
+Salutations are a fancy way of saying hello or good morning. *Thank you, D. Friedman and C. Eastlung.*

 .. index::
    single: The Little Prover; 01.
 Old Games, New Rules: frame 06